Bkamahl/ReservableRooms/README.md

 !lockdoor ( Locks your door if you have a reserved room )

-!refreshfriends ( Rechecks your friends list ( Prop protection buddy list ) and adds or removes them to your spot if you own one. )
+( removed )!refreshfriends ( Rechecks your friends list ( Prop protection buddy list ) and adds or removes them to your spot if you own one. )

 !rrv ( Returns server version of ReservableRooms )